RockyKev/phaser3-rpg/README.md

 [x] - update and handle all the TODOS
 [x] - change image to Link and walk
-[X] - change map to temporary Zelda
+[x] - change map to temporary Zelda
-[] - properly use ES Modules and remove all the extra script calls.
-[] - add door transitions
 [x] - scale the map closer.
 Make it 50% bigger.
+[x] - properly use ES Modules and remove all the extra script calls.
+[] - rename ID to instance ID

+[] - add door transitions
+[] - add events.
+When you walk to certain spots, there's a thing that tells you which territory you are in.
+[] - add dialog boxes.
+[] - create the 'old man' scenario.

+[] - add enemies from Zelda.
-[] - add enemies
+[] - add enemies on the map.
+Make enemies show up in generic spots, not randomized.
+[] - enemies who walk into you hurt you.

+[] - replace life with hearts.
 [] - add proper attack damage
 [] - add actual attack graphic
-[] - Make enemies show up in generic spots, not randomized.
-[] - add camera to shift to screens.
+[] - add camera blur to edges like in Links Awakening. https://www.youtube.com/watch?v=fxb4VFDgPGY [] - add water animation

 [] - make run button
 [] - create a 'options' page that pauses the game.
-[] - add water animation
+[] - add a proper title screen.
+[] - transition levels
+[] - save state

 ## Random Information